getodk/central-frontend/CONTRIBUTING.md

 We use axios to send requests.
 We set `Vue.prototype.$http` to `axios`, so components can use `this.$http` rather than importing `axios`.
 That said, components rarely need to access `this.$http` directly.
 Most of the time, to send a GET request, you can use the [`request` module](/src/store/modules/request.js) of the Vuex store; to send a non-GET request, you can use the [`request` mixin](/src/mixins/request.js).
 The module and mixin both accept options and complete common tasks like error handling.
 See the section below on [Response Data](https://github.com/getodk/central-frontend/blob/master/CONTRIBUTING.md#response-data) for more on sending a GET request.

-### Presenter Classes

-Many ODK Central Backend resources have an associated presenter class in Frontend ([`/src/presenters/`](/src/presenters/)).
-This class extends the [base presenter class](/src/presenters/base.js).

-Each presenter class defines a whitelist of properties that the presenter object can read from the underlying resource data.
-If a new property is added to a Backend resource, it must also be added to the presenter class before a presenter object can read it.

-When you use the [`request` module](https://github.com/getodk/central-frontend/blob/master/CONTRIBUTING.md#response-data) of the Vuex store to send a GET request, then if there is a presenter class associated with the response data, the `request` module will automatically wrap the response data within a presenter object.

-Some presenter classes need access to the internationalization object `i18n`.
-If you retrieve a presenter class from the container rather than importing it, the class will have a static method named `from()` that will create a new presenter object and automatically pass in `i18n`: see [`subclassPresenters()`](/src/presenters/index.js).
-If you define a new presenter class, you should also add it to `subclassPresenters()`.
-For more on internationalization, see the section [below](https://github.com/getodk/central-frontend/blob/master/CONTRIBUTING.md#internationalization).

 ### Learning About a Component

 To learn how a given component works, one of the best places to start is how the component communicates with its parent component: